 As the newest member of the team, Michelle has joined PCHP as the new Communications and Events Coordinator.
 In this role, Michelle supports the Program through event management, social media, public relations, marketing and communications in order to meet all goals.
 Michelle graduated from Fordham University, Summa Cum Laude, in 2014 with her M.A. in Public Communications, and graduated in 2013 with her B.A. in Communications & Media Studies and a Business Administration Minor.
 Throughout her graduate studies, Michelle worked part-time at the Arvo Pärt Project where she planned a sold out concert at Carnegie Hall for Arvo Pärt, the world’s most played living composer.
 In addition to her studies, Michelle was the Founder of Fordham’s Colleges Against Cancer, Chair of Fordham’s Relay For Life, and an intern at The American Cancer Society.
 In these roles, Fordham’s Relay For Life reached its goal of $30,000 for the first time in Fordham history!

-Sylvia Kollappallil is the Research Associate at the Parent-Child Home Program National Center.
+Sylvia Kollappallil is the Research & MIS Manager at the Parent-Child Home Program National Center.
 She graduated with her MA in Experimental Psychology at CUNY Brooklyn College and earned her BA in Psychology at Queens College.
 She has experience in both gathering and analyzing data for research that pertains to helping youth make gains in their education.
 For instance, she co-authored a research study for a program that allows underprivileged youth the opportunity to read books with older adults via Skype.
 This program connected both the children and older adults together in an attempt to promote healthy aging and education.
 Sylvia interned for the Research Department at the National Center from 2013-2014, and was offered the position of Research Associate one year later.

 Shannalee Levy has joined PCHP as the Development and Finance Associate.
 She comes to us from Mediaocean where she was a Sr. Client Accounting Systems Analyst, with experience in developing, project management, implementing and training of financial, media and CRM data systems.
 She is an expert in client accounting, digital, and media buying/planning.
 She also worked at NASDAQ OMX as a staff account where she prepared budgets, performed general accounts analysis and reconciliations, audit preparation, maintained vendor contracts, and assisted with payroll.
 She’s been praised her for her professionalism, dedication, erudition, attention to detail, teaching and people skills, among many other great attributes.
 She attended Pace University and State University of New York at Oswego where she majored in Business Accounting.
 Shannalee lives in Lindenhurst NY with her husband and two children.